liviucotfas/ase-web-and-cloud-applications-security/11 - Vulnerabilities - CORS (Cross-Origin Resource Sharing).md

 ##  3. <a name='Scenario'></a>Scenario
 In the following we want to focus on "Exploiting XSS via CORS trust relationships"

 > Even "correctly" configured CORS establishes a trust relationship between two origins.
-If a website trusts an origin that is vulnerable to cross-site scripting (XSS), then an attacker could exploit the XSS to inject some JavaScript that uses CORS to retrieve sensitive information from the site that trusts the vulnerable application.
+If a website trusts an origin that is vulnerable to Cross-Site Scripting (XSS), then an attacker could exploit the XSS to inject some JavaScript that uses CORS to retrieve sensitive information from the site that trusts the vulnerable application.
 Source: https://portswigger.net/web-security/cors

 Let's suppose that we have two applications.
 The first one includes a webpage where users can find some secret information (ex: their API Key, serial number, etc.) after authenticating themselves.
 The second application could be a partner website or another website belonging to our organization that needs to be able to perform client-side requests to the first application.